nickydraz/Portfolio_in_Bootstrap/README.md

 # Portfolio Site V2
 New version of portfolio site using Bootstrap

 This is a new version of my personal portfolio page.
-The old version (ndraz.com) used a minimalistic version of Bootstrap.
+The old version (ndraz.com) used a minimalistic clone of Bootstrap.
 This new version uses actual Bootstrap to give it a better look and feel.
 I will also be using Javascript, PHP, and JQuery to handle functionality.